fredleb/vagrant-ubuntu2004srv-aarch64/README.md

 ## Extracting the disk image

+I have not exactly find it how or where but it seems libvirt uses vagrant's box image as the base and adds an extra overly one to just have the deltas.
+Unfortunately that makes extracting the resulting image more complex.

-I then extracted the resulting virtual disk image to a local sparse file:
+So I use virt-manager to first clone the vm and then extracted the resulting virtual disk image to a local sparse file:
 ```
 qemu-img convert -O qcow2 /home/vm/pool/ubuntu20.04-aarch64.qcow2 ./box.img
 ```